isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Then, even though the destructor has to be public, there can be great pressure to not make it virtual because as the first virtual function it would incur all the run-time type overhead when the added functionality should never be needed.

-In this rare case, you could make the destructor public and nonvirtual but clearly document that further-derived objects must not be used polymorphically as `B`'s.
+In this rare case, you could make the destructor public and non-virtual but clearly document that further-derived objects must not be used polymorphically as `B`'s.
 This is what was done with `std::unary_function`.

 In general, however, avoid concrete base classes (see Item 35).
 For example, `unary_function` is a bundle-of-typedefs that was never intended to be instantiated standalone.
-It really makes no sense to give it a public destructor; a better design would be to follow this Item's advice and give it a protected nonvirtual destructor.
+It really makes no sense to give it a public destructor; a better design would be to follow this Item's advice and give it a protected non-virtual destructor.

 **References**: [\[C++CS\]](#CplusplusCS) Item 50, [\[Cargill92\]](#Cargill92) pp. 77-79, 207, [\[Cline99\]](#Cline99) §21.06, 21.12-13, [\[Henricson97\]](#Henricson97) pp. 110-114, [\[Koenig97\]](#Koenig97) Chapters 4, 11, [\[Meyers97\]](#Meyers97) §14, [\[Stroustrup00\]](#Stroustrup00) §12.4.2, [\[Sutter02\]](#Sutter02) §27, [\[Sutter04\]](#Sutter04) §18